RhysU/descendu/README.md

 In no particular order:

+ * Upgrade Catch to latest version, involving some breakage fix
  * Convert serialized data into some sort of dump for visualization/debug
      * Sort out graphviz representation for tile height
      * Sort out representation for various tile elements